juin03/RinggitSavvy/README.md

    Replace `your_database_name` with the desired name for your database.

 3. Execute the SQL scripts located in `src/components/Quiz-JS/Services/`:
-   - **Table Creation**: Open `TableCreation.sql` and execute the script to create the necessary tables.
+   - **Table Creation**: Import `TableCreation.sql` and execute the script to create the necessary tables.
-   - **Data Insertion**: Open `DataInsertion.sql` and execute the script to insert initial data into the tables.
+   - **Data Insertion**: Import `DataInsertion.sql` and execute the script to insert initial data into the tables.

 4. Modify database connection details:
    - Open `connectDB.js` located in `src/components/Quiz-JS/Services/`.